SunWukong97/project_3_covid_stat_website/README.md

 # project_3_covid_stat_website
- creating a react app along with using fetch api request
+ A react web app that utilizes the fetch api interface in order to show covid stats in canada.
+API used [Open Covid](https://opencovid.ca/api/)